-A range of road safety improvements are planned for Awatea Street, as well as the two intersections at Arawhata Street / Awatea Street and Awatea Street / Mungavin Avenue.
+Work has begun on a range of road safety improvements for Awatea Street, as well as the two intersections at Arawhata Street / Awatea Street and Awatea Street / Mungavin Avenue.

 In 2018, and again in November/December 2019, Porirua City Council consulted with residents on Awatea Street and surrounding streets on a range of road safety proposals to address known speeding issues.

 The feedback received prompted further modification of the proposals, and a final plan has now been developed which will see:

 Download the Awatea Street road safety improvements plans

 Speed surveys were undertaken during 2018 at two locations near the kindergarten and near the Arawhata Street/Awatea Street intersection.
 The data shows that 43% of traffic passing the kindergarten was travelling in excess of 50km/h, while at the Arawhata Street & Awatea Street intersection around 18% of vehicles were exceeding 50km/h.
 Crash data from Awatea Street over the past 10 years shows us that there have been;

 If you’d like to know more about this project please contact Claire Giblin, Customer Liaison Manager – Transport, on email at firstname.lastname@example.org

 During 2018, Porirua City Council consulted with residents on Awatea Street and surrounding streets on a range of proposed safety improvements to address known speeding issues.
 Following that feedback a revised proposal has been prepared.

 The new proposal introduces the use of chicanes – a traffic calming measure featuring built out kerb islands on either side of the road.
 These have been designed to go in at two locations to keep vehicle speeds below 45km/h while also ensuring larger vehicles such as trucks and emergency vehicles can get through safely.